Back to Blog

-Does your business provide professional services?
-If so, chances are you have a client onboarding process in place.
-(And if you don't, you should.)
+Ever wondered how you could streamline your professional services business?
+If so, chances are you’ve considered automating parts of your business, like your have a client onboarding process.
+(And if you haven’t, you should.)

-But whether you have an established client onboarding routine or you're just starting to lay the groundwork for one, your business can likely benefit from a client intake form.
+But whether you have an established client onboarding checklist or you're just starting to lay the groundwork for one, your business can likely benefit from a client intake form.

 What is a Client Intake Form?